gridstack/gridstack.js/doc/README.md

 - `column` - Integer > 0 (default 12) which can change on the fly with `column(N)` API, or `'auto'` for nested grids to size themselves to the parent grid container (to make sub-items are the same size).
 See [column](http://gridstackjs.com/demo/column.html) and [nested](http://gridstackjs.com/demo/nested.html)
 - `class`?: string - additional class on top of '.grid-stack' (which is required for our CSS) to differentiate this instance
 - `disableDrag` - disallows dragging of widgets (default: `false`).
-- `disableOneColumnMode` - disables the onColumnMode when the grid width is less than minW (default: 'false')
+- `disableOneColumnMode` - disables the oneColumnMode when the grid width is less than minW (default: 'false')
 - `disableResize` - disallows resizing of widgets (default: `false`).
 - `dragIn` - specify the class of items that can be dragged into grids
   * example: `dragIn: '.newWidget'`.
   * **Note**: if you have multiple grids, it's best to call `GridStack.setupDragIn()` with same params as it only need to be done once.
-- `dragInOptions` - options for items that can be dragged into grids
+- `dragInOptions` - options for items that can be dragged into grids - see `DDDragInOpt`
-  * example `dragInOptions: { revert: 'invalid', scroll: false, appendTo: 'body', helper: 'clone', handle: '.grid-stack-item-content' }`
+  * example `dragInOptions: { appendTo: 'body', helper: 'clone', handle: '.grid-stack-item-content' }`
   * **Note**: if you have multiple grids, it's best to call `GridStack.setupDragIn()` with same params as it only need to be done once.
   * **Note2**: instead of 'clone' you can also pass your own function (get passed the event).
-- `draggable` - allows to override draggable options. (default: `{handle: '.grid-stack-item-content', scroll: false, appendTo: 'body', containment: null}`)
+- `draggable` - allows to override draggable options - see `DDDragOpt`. (default: `{handle: '.grid-stack-item-content', appendTo: 'body', scroll: true}`)
 - `dragOut` to let user drag nested grid items out of a parent or not (default false) See [example](http://gridstackjs.com/demo/nested.html)
 - `engineClass` - the type of engine to create (so you can subclass) default to GridStackEngine
 - `float` - enable floating widgets (default: `false`) See [example](http://gridstackjs.com/demo/float.html)